 The focus of this mini-certificate is on trauma exposure in children and adolescents and interprofessional practice among social workers, teachers, and nurses.
 The mini-certificate will be awarded to students (undergraduate and graduate) who complete all three one-credit mini-courses (SW540/541/542).
-Each course includes a full-day Saturday interactive workshop, as well as several weeks of pre-learning (online groups) before the workshop and an online post-workshop debriefing and reflective essay.
+Each course includes a full-day, online Saturday interactive workshop, as well as several weeks of pre-learning (online peer learning groups) before the workshop and an online post-workshop debriefing and a post-workshop debriefing and reflective essay.
 Course statements can be found here.

 This course provides basic foundational knowledge from trauma research and from practitioners’ expertise about the adverse cognitive, social-emotional, behavioral, and health outcomes on children and youth who experience trauma.
 The course also examines sources of resilience and protective factors in schools and other settings.
 A key focus is applying knowledge about trauma to better understand and respond to trauma’s effects in schools.

 Trauma Basics must be completed prior to SW 541 and SW 542.

 This course will provide foundational knowledge about trauma-informed practice, including key principles of a trauma-informed approach.
 A key focus is on interprofessional collaboration and the advancement of trauma-informed practices to enhance academic, social-emotional, behavioral, and health-related outcomes for children and youth.
 The course also examines the impact of trauma on practitioners.